peterhinch/micropython-nano-gui/README.md

 When a widget is drawn or updated (typically with its `value` method) it is not immediately displayed.
-To update the display `nanogui.refresh` is called: this enables multiple updates to the `framebuf` contents before once copying the buffer to the display.
-Postponement is for performance and provides a visually instant update.
+To update the display `nanogui.refresh` is called: this enables multiple updates to the `FrameBuffer` contents before once copying the buffer to the display.
+Postponement enhances performance providing a visually instant update.

 Text components of widgets are rendered using the `Writer` (monochrome) or